gdsbook/book/notebooks/09_spatial_inequality.md

 gs69.p_sim
 ```

-The value is statistically significant for 1969, indicating that inequality between neighboring pairs of counties is different from the inequality between county paris that are not geographically proximate.
+The value is statistically significant for 1969, indicating that inequality between neighboring pairs of counties is different from the inequality between county pairs that are not geographically proximate.

 We can apply the same statistic over each year in the sample using the function-by-column approach as before.
 In this case, we want to return the statistic itself, as well as the decomposition between variation in the neighbors and that for non-neighbors, and the pseudo P-values: